 Plymstock Design and Technology Department

 Design & Technology is taught to every student at Key Stage 3.
 They experience a range of projects which are taught through a variety of both short and extended tasks, involving problem solving and focused practical tasks.
 They are exposed to a wide range of materials and processes from which they can then develop their skills and knowledge into becoming accomplished designers.
 By the end of KS3 students will have developed skills in all focus areas and will be able to select an appropriate course for KS4.

-Students who wish to extend their interest in design or even seek a career related to design can study A Level Product Design at KS5.
-This is a broad based subject which extends students skills further from KS4 and can lead them into a variety of different careers including architecture, design & engineering.
-We have had students go on to study design-based courses at University, including Product Design, as well as following careers in Catering and pursuing apprenticeships & training at DML and Princess Yachts.
+Students who wish to extend their interest in design or even seek a career related to design can study A Level Product Design at a WeST school.
+This is a broad based subject which extends students’ skills further from KS4 and can lead them into a variety of different careers, including architecture, design & engineering.
+We have had students go on to study design-based courses at university, including Product Design, as well as following careers in Catering and pursuing apprenticeships and training at DML and Princess Yachts.